23maverick23/oaxmlapi/README.md

 ```

 ## DOCUMENTATION
-Documentation can be found on the [oaxmlapi wiki](https://github.com/23maverick23/oaxmlapi/wiki).
+Documentation for this package can be found on the [oaxmlapi wiki](https://github.com/23maverick23/oaxmlapi/wiki).

+Documentation for the NetSuite OpenAir XML API can be found in the [PDF guide](http://www.openair.com/download/OpenAirXMLAPIGuide.pdf).

 ## BUGS
 Please use [issues](https://github.com/23maverick23/oaxmlapi/issues) for logging and tracking bugs or enhancements.